PrincetonACM/princetonacm.github.io/get_involved/index.markdown

 status: publish
 published: true
 title: Get Involved with Princeton ACM
+subtitle: So you wanna get involved with us?
+Great — we'd love to have you on board!
 date: '2021-07-23 20:18:42 -0400'
 date_gmt: '2021-07-23 20:18:42 -0400'
 categories: []
 tags: []
 comments: []
 ---
-So you wanna get involved with ACM?
-Great -- we'd love to have you on board!

 <div style="height: 20px"></div>